-Sampling method, sampling unit and the parameters for calculating the sample size should be determined by the AA based on professional judgment and taking into account the regulatory requirements and factors such as the characteristics of the population and the expectation regarding the level and variability of errors.
+Sampling method, sampling unit and the parameters for calculating the sample size should be determined by the AA based on framework defined in "Sampling Guidance on how to carry out sampling strategies under the EEA and Norwegian Financial Mechanisms for 2014-2021" and taking into account the regulatory requirements and factors such as the characteristics of the population, confidence level and the expectation regarding the level and variability of errors.
 The need for revising the sampling methodology should be assessed regularly and especially before each sampling exercise.

 The confidence level for sampling is determined according to the reliability level obtained from the system audits.

-3.8.7 Audit work planned
+4.8.7 Audit work planned

-This section shall include a description and justification of the audit priorities and specific objectives in relation to the current accounting year and the two subsequent accounting years, together with an explanation of the linkage of the risk assessment results to the audit work planned.
+This section shall include a description and justification of the audit priorities and specific objectives in relation to the current accounting year and subsequent accounting years, together with an explanation of the linkage of the risk assessment results to the audit work planned.
 A description of the criteria used to determine the audit priorities and the justification should be included.
 The results of the risk assessment exercise should be the main basis for prioritising the system audit work planned.
 It is recommended that the AA prepares a general plan for the whole programming period to cover the entire MCS in order to obtain reasonable assurance on its effectiveness, in addition to the mandatory detailed planning setting out the priorities for the current accounting year and the subsequent two accounting years.
+It is recommended that each year together with the Annual Audit Report AA submits the audit plan for the upcoming year.

-3.8.8 Resources
+4.8.8 Resources